geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-06-23/meeting-transcript.md

 It should just be like, on that timeline, you'll just be able to see, OK, what's the highest point?

 ##### **Qazalin** [[00:24:26](https://www.youtube.com/watch?v=nNXwJ320Dww&t=1466)]
-Maybe we could even go .
+Maybe we could even go.

 ##### **Geohot or Chenyu** [[00:24:29](https://www.youtube.com/watch?v=nNXwJ320Dww&t=1469)]
 Add to what?